cool00geek/vhscyberpatriot/ReadmeDump/GoTUbuntu16.md

 found that the computer has not actually been hacked.
 Please remove this notification.

 Firefox is to be the default browser, at the latest version.
 Make sure it is set as the default browser.

+All tools and software that can be potentially used for hacking, media, gaming, entertainment, etc. should be removed, as this is strictly a work computer.

+You are to login as `dtargaryen`

 ## Admins: